strapi/documentation/docusaurus/docs/dev-docs/backend-customization/controllers.md

 When a new [content-type](/dev-docs/backend-customization/models#content-types) is created, Strapi builds a generic controller with placeholder code, ready to be customized.
 :::

-:::tip
+:::tip Tips
-To see a possible advanced usage for custom controllers, read the [services and controllers](/dev-docs/backend-customization/examples/services-and-controllers) page of the backend customization examples cookbook.
+- To see a possible advanced usage for custom controllers, read the [services and controllers](/dev-docs/backend-customization/examples/services-and-controllers) page of the backend customization examples cookbook.
+- If you want to implement unit testing to your controllers, this [blog post](https://strapi.io/blog/automated-testing-for-strapi-api-with-jest-and-supertest) should get you covered.
 :::

 ### Sanitization and Validation in controllers